uzxmx/resources/docs/src/gdb.md

 #### Write memory

+TODO

 ### Switch between gdb debug console and program input

 * Switch from program input to gdb debug console, hit `CTRL-C`.

 * Switch from gdb debug console to program input, input `continue`.

+### Attach to a running process

+Start gdb with `gdb -p <target-pid>`, or use `attach <target-pid>` command when in a gdb session.

+Note that the user running gdb should be the same user as the one running the target process, or root.
+In order to be able to view the source code when debugging, the user running gdb should also have read permissions for those source files targeted by debug symbols.
+So running gdb as root is a better choice.

+### Switch to TUI mode

+In order to view source codes clearly, press `Ctrl-x a` to show source code view.

 ## GEF (GDB Enhanced Features)